 SS: And there are classroom lessons for high-schoolers down to kindergarteners.

 AM: All based on the stories.
 And on a belief that kids are inherently empathetic.
 When I was a curriculum developer at Chicago and New York publishing houses, I didn’t see my bosses believing that young human beings are by nature that good-hearted.
 I had to be in charge to make materials like that happen.

 SS: And the poet?
 The novelist?
 Where were they in all this?

 AM: Silenced.
 I didn’t believe I could do those things no matter how much evidence there was that I probably could.
 My own thoughts and feelings, my own story, Out There?
 No way.

 AM: Hedgebrook happened.
 A retreat for women writers.
 I was on the board for years, providing sanctuary for other women to make their voices heard.
 And there was this nagging, "What about your voice?"
 So I quit hiding and put together 70 of the poems I’d been writing.
 In 2003, when I was 70.

 SS: And it took the next 18 years to write the novel?

 AM: It was more like 35 years.
 I’d written pages and pages of it, over decades.
-It just took me those ten years of evenings and weekends to patch it all together and make it a coherent story.
+It just took me more years of evenings and weekends to patch it all together and make it a coherent story.